RakeshG1/DataScienceHub/Bayesian/README.md

 Bayesian models use Bayes' Theorem to update our beliefs about a parameter based on observed data.
 These models incorporate both prior knowledge and new evidence.

+**`Why Important?`**

+It helps estimate parameters like trend and seasonality from the posterior distribution in BSTS forecasting.

 ## Key Concepts:

 ### Prior: